rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 strategy game built in GGEZ, being developed by junkmail.

-May saw the release of Alpha 5.4, including interface improvements, balance changes, new units, new maps and netcode improvements.
+May saw the release of Alpha 5.4, including interface improvements, balance changes, new units, new maps, and netcode improvements.

 An [alpha access request form](https://forms.gle/w22ohPGNk58fo9bv6) is available, if you want to try it out.